Dealing with other people parenting your kids

 Oftentimes an adult might be trying to prevent an accident or keep your child safe.
 Some statements sound overbearing, but have good intentions.
 If you can step back and figure out the reasoning behind someone’s advice, you might see that the adult was coming from a good place, which will de-escalate most situations.

 For many parents, disregarding another adult’s parenting advice has to do with wanting to establish consistency with their children.
 Consistent guidelines from caregivers help children understand consequences, establish their own personal habits, and feel like they’re secure and taken care of.
-You can choose to use this as an opportunity to remind Baby what you expect from him.
+You can choose to use this as an opportunity to remind Baby what you expect from them.

 When you’re made to feel like a clown